orichardson/lir/README.md

 If you see a detached head, run `git submodule update --remote`; the project configuration should re-attach the head.

-## The Files of Interest
+## Index of Important Files (i.e., where to start)

 Update this section to index your work!

- * `code/inc-grad.py` --- a prototype for taking gradients for inconsistency.
+ * `code/inc-grad.py` --- a suggestion for where to prototype code for taking inconsistency gradients.
- See [inconsistency-gradient.md](inconsistency-gradient.md) for details of this important preliminary step of the project.
+ See [issue #1](https://github.com/orichardson/lir/issues/1) for details of this important preliminary step of the project.

 In general: prototypes and general functions that might ideally be integrated into the pdg repository start in `/code`.
 Once they are stable, we can merge them into the `pdg` submodule.
 Experiments and applications should go in their appropriate sub-folders.